 Shopping for a Baby Beach Tent or Travel Beach Umbrella?

 There’s a lot to consider when planning a beach vacation with a baby or toddler in tow.
-Of course you will want to pack your baby beach vacation travel essentials, but there’s one that make seem tough to pack: shade.
+Of course you will want to pack your baby beach vacation travel essentials, but there’s that one item that may seem tough to pack: shade.

 Shade is absolutely the most essential piece of baby beach gear required if you’re planning a family beach vacation.